ricomariani/CG-SQL-author/docs/user_guide/03_expressions_fundamentals.md

 declare thing_type type thing;
 ```

-Enumerations always get "not null" in addition to their base type.
+Enumerations always include "not null" in addition to their base type.
 Enumerations
-also have a unique "kind" associated, specifically the above enum has type
+also have a unique "kind" associated; specifically, the above enum has the type
 `integer<thing> not null`.
 The rules for type kinds are described below.

 ### Type Kinds

-Any CQL type can be tagged with a "kind" for instance `real` can become
+Any CQL type can be tagged with a "kind"; for instance, `real` can become
 `real<meters>`, `integer` can become `integer<job_id>`.
 The idea here is that
-the additional tag, the "kind" can help prevent type mistakes in arguments, in
+the additional tag, the "kind", can help prevent type mistakes in arguments, in
-columns and in procedure calls.
+columns, and in procedure calls.
 For instance:

 ```sql
 create table things(